Immersions of directed graphs in tournaments: Proof of Theorem

 Now it suffices to prove that if (P1) is not true, then (P2) holds.
 Suppose that step $i$ is the first step where (P1) does not hold.
 Then there exist $k$ vertices in $D_i$ which have out-degree at most $(C-1)k$ in $D_i$.
 Let these vertices be $V_i:=\{v_1,\dots,v_k\}$.
 We will use these vertices as branch vertices of the immersion.
 First we make the following claim, which will allow us to easily choose the paths. \begin{claim} For each $j \in [i]$ and $t \in [k]$, we have \begin{itemize} \item[(i)] $v_t$ has out-degree at least $k-1$ in $\cup_{\ell \in [i]} B_{\ell}$; \item[(ii)] $v_t$ has in-degree at least $3k-1$ in $A_j \setminus V_i$. \end{itemize} \end{claim}

 \begin{proof} For (i), since $v_t$ has out-degree at least $Ck$ in $T$ and out-degree at most $(C-1)k$ in $D_i$, it has out-degree at least $k$ in $V(T) \setminus D_i = \cup_{\ell \in [i]} B_{\ell}$.

 For (ii), first we bound the size of $|C_j|$ and hence $|H_j|$ for each $j \in [i]$.
 Since we cannot find a directed path of length $3$ from $x_j$ to $y_j$ outside of $R_j \cup X_j \cup Y_j$, every edge between $A_j$ and $B_j$ goes from $B_j$ to $A_j$, except for possibly some edges which are already used in a directed path of length $3$ from one branch vertex to another branch vertex.
 Additionally, all vertices in $A_j$ are out-neighbours of $y_j$ and all vertices in $B_j$ are in-neighbours of $x_j$.
 The vertices in $C_j$ are not out-neighbours of $x_j$ (otherwise they would be in $A_j$), and are not in-neighbours of $y_j$ (otherwise they would be in $B_j$).
 Again, refer to Figure~\ref{fig:lookforimmersion} for an illustration.
 Now, $x_j$ and $y_j$ have the exact same out-degree within $A_j \cup B_j$.
 We have $x_j$ has out-degree at most $k-2$ in $R_j \cup X_j$, and has out-degree at most $2k$ in $Y_j$.
-Overall, $x_j$ has out-degree at most $3k$ larger than $y_j$ so far.
-The vertices in $C_j$ contribute only to the out-degree of $y_j$ and not of $x_j$, and so since the out-degree of $y_j$ is at most $2k$ larger than the out-degree of $x_j$, we obtain $|C_j| \leq 5k$.
-This further implies that $|H_j| \leq 10k$.
+Overall, $x_j$ has out-degree at most $3k$ larger than the out-degree of $y_j$ so far.
+That is,